 What is the purpose of Bombilla?

-The method of infusing mate is very different from that of tea and coffee, because of this ingenious straw.
-It’s specific to yerba mate preparation and culture.
-Thanks to this unique straw, you can brew and re-brew your mate many times throughout the day.
-The bombilla is a combination of both a straw and filter into one single tool.
+Because of this ingenious straw, the method of infusing mate is extremely different from that of tea and coffee.
+It is specific to the preparation and culture of yerba mate.
+You can brew and re-brew your mate multiple times throughout the day thanks to this unique straw.
+The bombilla combines the functions of a straw and a filter into a single tool.
 It keeps the leaves of your infusion in your gourd and the yerba mate in your straw.
 Without your bombilla, the yerba in your gourd would sneak up with the mate, and we wouldn’t want that!

 What are the best practices when using a bombilla?

-When preparing your mate, an important step is to create a yerba cavity in your gourd before you insert your bombilla.
-To do this you’ll want to take your gourd that’s ¾ full of yerba and rotate it at about a 45 degree angle, so your yerba falls to one side of your gourd.
-In this newly created free space, you’ll insert your bombilla.
-But before you do that, add a bit of water.
-This will make putting the filter of your bombilla into the yerba a little easier.
+An important step preparing your mate, is to make a yerba cavity in your gourd before inserting your bombilla.
+To do this, take a ¾ full gourd full of yerba and rotate it at a 45-degree angle so the yerba falls to one side of the gourd.
+Insert your bombilla into the newly created free space.
+But first, add a small amount of water.
+This will make it easier to insert your bombilla filter into the yerba.

-Once you’ve inserted your bombilla, it’s time to pour your water in, and drink your quick-brewing, energizing yerba mate!
-Also, here’s a yerba pro-tip: after you’ve inserted your bombilla, don’t move it or use it to stir the yerba around.
-Doing so will clog the bombilla’s filter, and is a major mate faux pas in mate circles!
+After inserting your bombilla, pour in your water and enjoy your quick-brewing, energizing yerba mate!
+Here's another yerba pro tip: once you've inserted your bombilla, don't move it or use it to stir the yerba around.
+This will clog the bombilla's filter and is considered a major mate blunder in mate circles!